 Pineapple Plant Propagation

-If starting from pineapple seeds isn't an option for you, you can also grow a new pineapple plant from an existing pineapple fruit through the process of propagation.
-To propagate a pineapple plant, start by cutting the fruit just below the spiky top.
+If starting from pineapple seeds isn't an option for you, there's another way you can grow a new pineapple plant from an existing pineapple fruit.
+Start by cutting the fruit just below the spiky top.
 Once you have your top, remove a few of the leaves at the base of the cutting and cut away the outer skin of the fruit before allowing the stump to dry out for a few days.
-Once your cutting has dried, you can place it directly into soil where it will begin to root.
+Once the stump has dried, you can place it directly into soil where it will begin to root.